JuanModzelewski/Calorie-tracker/README.md

 ## Credits

 ### Content
 - Google sheets food library provided by [G Fitness Online](https://gfitnessonline.com/calorie-tracker-spreadsheet/) all content modified and adapted for personal use.
-- Code
+- TypingPrint used for loading bar was adapted and used from [101 Computing](https://www.101computing.net/python-typing-text-effect/)
+- [GeeksforGeeks](https://www.geeksforgeeks.org/) and [W3S](https://www.w3schools.com/) were used regularly for guidance and tips.
+- Setup and deploying to [Heroku](https://www.heroku.com) instructions provided by [Code Institutes](https://codeinstitute.net/se/) Love Sandwiches project.
+- Setting up API and connecting to Google Sheets instructions provided by [Code Institutes](https://codeinstitute.net/se/) Love Sandwiches project.

+### Acknowledgements
+- May Thanks to Akshad Garg my mentor for continuously directing and advising me.